cisagov/ScubaGear/baselines/defender.md

 5. Select **Global settings**.

-6. Set **Turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams** to on.
+6. Toggle the **Turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams** slider to **On**.

 ## 4. Data Loss Prevention

 There are several approaches to secure sensitive information, such as warning users, encryption, or blocking attempts to share.
-The agency’s data loss prevention (DLP) policy will dictate what agency information is sensitive, such as Personally Identifiable Information (PII), and how that information is handled.
+The agency’s data loss prevention (DLP) policy will dictate what agency information is sensitive, such as personally identifiable information (PII), and how that information is handled.
 Defender can detect sensitive information and associates a default confidence level with this detection based on the sensitive information type matched.